$L^2$-Euler characteristics and the Thurston norm: Introduction

 \subsection{Methods of proof}

-One key ingredient in this paper is to replace the Ore localization of a group ring $\IZ G$, which is known to exist for torsion-free elementary amenable groups and is definitely not available, if $G$ contains a non-abelian free subgroup, by the division closure $\cald(G)$ of $\IZ G$ in the algebra $\calu(G)$ of operators affiliated to the group von Neumann algebra $\caln(G)$.
+The Ore localization of a group ring $\IZ G$ is known to exist for torsion-free elementary amenable groups, but it is definitely not available if $G$ contains a non-abelian free subgroup, which is the case for most fundamental groups of 3-manifolds.
+One key ingredient in this paper is therefore to replace the Ore localization of a group ring $\IZ G$ by the division closure $\cald(G)$ of $\IZ G$ in the algebra $\calu(G)$ of operators affiliated to the group von Neumann algebra $\caln(G)$.
 This is a well-defined skew field containing $\IZ G$ if and only if $G$ is torsion-free and satisfies the Atiyah Conjecture with rational coefficients.
 This is known to be true in many interesting cases.

 We will also take advantage of the recent proof by Agol and others of the Virtual Fibering Conjecture.